September 19, 2018

 Step 2: Improve organization.
 If you’re searching for ways to improve teamwork, your organization may not be in top shape.
 An operational system of record keeps all information in one place, so that team members know what they need to do on any given day, and managers know what’s getting done.
 If operations are better organized, teams are encouraged to use teamwork.

 Step 3: Prioritize the right work.
-One thing companies realize once they gain visibility is that their priorities could use a little fine-tuning.
+One thing companies realize once they gain visibility is that their priorities management could use a little fine-tuning.
 An operational system of record shows whether these previously established priorities are working, and where edits can be made to streamline productivity and make smarter decisions.

 Visibility is a simple concept.
 However, it’s difficult to achieve and debilitating to go without.
 But once you have the tools to increase visibility, valuable insights aren’t far away.
 The good news is that you’re steps away from extra time, more transparency, and a better bottom line.
 Visibility is worth it, so make sure you’re doing what you can to see your teams clearly.